zaproxy/zaproxy-website/site/content/blog/2024-12-24-use-zap-with-flagger-in-kubernetes/index.md

     ```
     - The Canary targets the podinfo deployment.
 It then takes control over the podinfo `Service` as well as creates a `podinfo-canary` and `podinfo-primary` service.
     - When a change to the podinfo deployment is detected, Flagger will first send a webhook to our flagger-loadtester service, with instructions for it to create the ZAP job, and then wait for the job to be ready.
     - After ZAP gets started up, the loadtester is given instructions to send over some traffic to the canary service, which sends traffic to the new deployment.
-Flagger looks at the metrics of from that traffic to ensure it was successful before moving on.
+Flagger looks at the metrics of that traffic to ensure it was successful before moving on.
     - After it's done 2 iterations of the load test (as we've defined), Flagger spins up new pods with the new deployment configuration to replace the primary deployment.
     - After the rollout is completed, the flagger-loadtester is used once again for the webhook, which then instructs it to hit the `endDelayJob` endpoint on our ZAP deployment.
 Which will end the delay in the ZAP Automation Plan.
 (Flagger is not being used to hit the `endDelayJob` endpoint directly because it includes a payload with the content type of `application/json`)
     - Now that the Flagger rollout is complete, ZAP will begin to attack the new deployment.